hswitte/s15_witte_data_lecture_notes/README.md

   - DELETE is destroy operation

-Sinatra is a tool that provides a pretty simple way to start prototyping webapps checkout contacts (on course site) for an example web service implementation
+Sinatra is a tool that provides a pretty simple way to start prototyping webapps

+checkout contacts (on course site) for an example web service implementation

+**things to consider**
+- where are you storing the info (database?)?
+- how do you do IDs?
+- what input do you take for POST, PUT, DELETE?
+- what is the output format?
+- how do you handle errors?